Irish government relieved at EU referendum win

 The government had campaigned for voters to back the treaty, arguing that a rejection would hurt Ireland's chances of attracting the investment it needs to recover and raise serious concerns about the country's funding prospects.

-Dublin's attention can now return to a months-long campaign to refinance much of its bank debt and Prime Minister Enda Kenny said that debt must form part of the comprehensive solution that was needed to fix Europe's banking sector.

-"The Irish people have sent a powerful message around the world that this is a country that is serious about overcoming its economic challenges," Kenny told a news conference, adding that a banking resolution across the euro zone would help Ireland emerge from its EU/IMF bailout.

-Final results showed only five constituencies out of 43 voted "No" to the German-led plan for stricter budget rules, with 60 percent of the electorate coming out in favour.
+Final results showed only five constituencies out of 43 voted "No", with 60 percent of the electorate coming out in favor.

+"It's a sigh of relief from the government rather than a celebration," Transport Minister Leo Varadkar told reporters while watching votes being counted in Dublin.

 Two government sources had told Reuters after the polls closed late on Thursday that the treaty was likely to pass by a margin of more than three to two, citing polling data.
 Turnout, at 50 percent, was about average for a referendum.